Bug report #8878

 It's an issue affecting both QGIS 2.0 and QGIS master (2.1).

-#1 Updated by Mathieu Pellerin - nIRV almost 7 years ago
+#1 Updated by Mathieu Pellerin - nIRV about 7 years ago

 Forgot to expand on the qgis-import_vs_actual-osm.png; the imported lines are displayed using red squares along path, overlaid on top of OSM tiles.
 In total, three ways are imported, and a bunch of visible tracks / paths / etc. ways are clearly missing.

-#2 Updated by Martin Dobias almost 7 years ago
+#2 Updated by Martin Dobias about 7 years ago

 QGIS currently uses this kind of query for download: